nicljr/LeopardOrbital/README.md

 This build was tested on a Windows 11 and Windows 10 machine.

+## Pomodoro Technique

+The Pomodoro Technique is a time management system developedd by Franceso Cirillo in the late 1980s.
+The technique involves working for 25 minutes and resting for 5 minutes (ONE Pomodoro).
+Upon the completion of 4 Pomodoros, take a longer break of 15 to 20 minutes.

 ## Motivation

 As students, we often find ourselves struggling to main our focus.
 Adopting study and productivity methods such as the Pomodoro technique can be cumbersome, having to change our timers from 25 minutes to 5 minutes then back to 25 minutes.
 After hours of studying, we might also lose track of how many cycles we have completed, potentially missing a longer break.